drummondlab/drummondlab.github.io/README.md

 ## Software Requirements

 You'll need a working Unix-like environment and working knowledge of Git, [Markdown](https://daringfireball.net/projects/markdown/syntax), HTML, and Unix commands.
+To locally preview your content updates, you will need to run a local instance of Jekyll to generate the static files and serve them locally.
+Locally previewing files is most easily done by running Jekyll within a Docker container and serving the website locally from that container. **This is how we recommend lab members locally test their contributions to the website.**  [Previewing your local edits](#previewing-your-local-edits) contains instructions on running Jekyll within a Docker container.

-You'll need a working Ruby installation, with gems for Jekyll, GitHub Pages, and their dependencies installed.
+Alternatively, you may install Ruby, with gems for Jekyll, GitHub Pages, and their dependencies, directly on your development system.
 The installation of these tools can be a little confusing, depending on your hardware (intel vs. M1 chip) the OS environment (Catalina vs. Big Sur) and the shell you are using (bash vs. zsh)  I recently needed to upgrade to Big Sur (required by BITS) and the upgrade broke my ruby/jekyll dev environment.
 I did get it reassembled and working again, but it took a couple of hours.
 See the following instruction:

 [Jekyll Installation on Mac](https://jekyllrb.com/docs/installation/macos/)

-As an alternative to installing Ruby and the Jekyll and GitHub Pages gems on your local system, you may run Jekyll within a Docker container and serve the website locally from that container.  **This is how we recommend lab members locally test their contributions to the website.**.
-[Previewing your local edits](#previewing-your-local-edits) contains instructions on running Jekyll within a Dockker container.

 ## Clone the repository